Platform Docs

 Recommended polling frequencies based on delivery status:

-• Final statuses (completed, cancelled, failed): Stop polling
+• Final statuses (delivered, cancelled, failed): Stop polling

 Rate Limiting Considerations:

-• Respect the 50 requests/minute limit for delivery endpoints
+• Respect the 200 requests/minute limit for delivery tracking endpoints

 • Implement backoff for failed requests